Highburton C.E. First Academy

 Progress is tracked through specific intervention records as well as whole school assessment systems e.g. Insight and the pre-key stage standard record.

-The impact of SEND provision at Highburton CE (VC) First School is assessed through specific monitoring.
+The impact of SEND provision at Highburton CE First Academy is assessed through specific monitoring.
 Accompanying evidence is provided through pupil interviews, lesson visits, teachers questionnaires, work trawls, learning walks and the analysis of data.